nlauchande/progquotes/README.md

 ## Refactoring
 “The mark of a mature programmer is willingness to throw out code you spent time on when you realize it’s pointless.” -Bram Cohen

+"The object isn't to make art, it's to be in that wonderful state which makes art inevitable." - Robert Henri

 ## Bugfix
 “Move fast and break things.
 Unless you are breaking stuff, you are not moving fast enough.” -Mark Zuckerberg